soltran/team-management/README.md

    npx expo start
    ```

-5. Login with the following credentials:
+5. Login with the following credentials to see all users across all companies:

    - Username: `admin`
    - Password: `adminpass`

+6. Login with the following credentials to see only users in your company:

+   - Username: `instawork_admin`
+   - Password: `password`

-6. Use the Expo Go app on your mobile device to scan the QR code, or run on an emulator.
+7. Use the Expo Go app on your mobile device to scan the QR code, or run on an emulator.

 **NOTE: Right now, only the web version is working. iOS and Android versions are coming soon.**